Skip to main content

 A better solution is to treat the entire network of multiple IGP

-domains as single BIER sub-domain with a single routing underlay.
+domains as one single BIER sub-domain with one single routing

 3.2.
 Seamless MPLS Network